NeLy-EPFL/DeepFly3D/README.md

 ## Changes
 ### Changes in 0.3
 - Results are saved in df3d folder instead of the image folder.
 - Much faster startup time.
 - Cameras are automatically ordered using Regular Expressions.
+- CLI improvements.
+Now it incluedes 3D pose.

 ### Changes in 0.2
 - Changing name from deepfly3d to df3d